 Dr. Habīb Todd Boerger is a spiritual counselor, mentor, and teacher dedicated to accessible, inclusive spirituality.
-He hosts Beyond Names: Spirituality for Anyone and Everyone, a podcast exploring heart-centered, interspiritual living.
+He is a Compassion-Based Spiritual Direction* Co-Trainer with the Center for Engaged Compassion.
+Dr. Habīb hosts Beyond Names: Spirituality for Anyone and Everyone, a podcast exploring heart-centered, interspiritual living.

 Before shifting to spiritual work, Dr. Habīb spent much of his professional life leading teams and projects in human services.
 He later earned a Ph.D. in Theology from Claremont School of Theology, focusing on Spirituality and Spiritual Formation in Christianity and Islam.
 He also holds a Master of Divinity in Spiritual Healing and Counseling from the University of Sufism—where he now serves on the faculty.